tommaso-borgato/eap-rhsso-saml-sso-example/README.md

    -srckeystore keystore.p12 -srcstoretype PKCS12 -srcstorepass password \
    -storepass password

-2. have RH-SSO to do it for you; to do that, first configure a SAML client on RH-SSO, and then download the keystore.jks file;
+2. have Keycloak to do it for you; to do that, first configure a SAML client on Keycloak, and then download the keystore.jks file;
    the keystore will contain both the private key and the certificate you need;
    once you have downloaded the keystore, delete the SAML client: it's only needed to generate the keystore and EAP will create it automatically when it starts;